gennady73/rhbk-multi-site-sso-workshop/03-Multi-Site-Replication/02-rhbk-ispn-ext-deployment.md

 ### **Step 2: Update the keycloak.conf File**

 On **all four** RHBK nodes, you must now edit `/opt/keycloak/conf/keycloak.conf`.
-We will make the following changes (as outlined in your 341 document):
+We will make the following changes:

 1. **Remove** the cache=ispn and cache-stack=jdbc-ping lines.
+    The new configration is `cache-stack=tcp`
-2. **Remove** all of the multi-site-\* configuration lines.
+2. **Remove** all of the `multi-site-*` configuration lines.
-3. **Add** new lines to point to the external cache.
+3. **Add** new lines of `cache-remote-*` to point to the external cache.

-Your new configuration file should look like this.
-Note the changes in the "Caching" section.
+Your new configuration file should look like following.
+Note the changes in the "UPDATED CACHING CONFIGURATION" section.
+*Remember:* apply following configuration for both sites(`Site A` and `Site B` in this case).

 **File: /opt/keycloak/conf/keycloak.conf**